jobovy/apogee/README.md

 statIndx= apo.determine_statistical(allStar)
 ```

-*statIndx* now is an index array that identifies the stars that are in
+*statIndx* now is an boolean index array that identifies the stars
- the statistical sample.
+ that are in the statistical sample.